 “Yes, I am rich.
 My family lives in a big house with 99 empty rooms… Out of anger, I took the civil service exam and passed to become a historian,” one of the female historians said.

-Another female historian mentioned the same thing and approved their nobility.
+Another female historian mentioned the same thing and approved of their nobility.
 But it doesn’t define their perspectives in life.

 Through that, their sense of being and self-actualization matter more than money, power, and fame brought by their background—a shallow reason for living.